Trading Places: Performance analysis and aftermath

 Shortly after Trading Places release, Paramount Pictures signed Murphy to a $25 million five-film exclusive contract—one of the biggest deals ever with an actor at the time.
 The studio also agreed to finance his Eddie Murphy Productions studio.
 Murphy was among several young stars who emerged that year, including Matthew Broderick, Tom Cruise, and Michael Keaton, nearly all of whom were in their 20s.
 This reflected the fact that average audiences were aging and now in their late teens to early 20s, and led to a shift in focus away from making films targeted mainly at children.
 His rapid rise to fame led to Murphy leaving Saturday Night Live the following year; he said he had grown to dislike the job and felt he was resented for his success.

 After a series of failures, Trading Places revitalized Aykroyd's career.
 Throughout the 1980s, he went on to star in the blockbuster phenomenon Ghostbusters (1984), Spies Like Us (1985) and Dragnet (1987).
 He earned an Academy Award nomination for his performance in the comedy-drama Driving Miss Daisy (1989).
 Trading Places is considered Curtis's breakout performance, allowing her to move into films outside the horror genre; actor John Cleese cast Curtis in the 1988 heist comedy A Fish Called Wanda specifically because of her performance in Trading Places.
 Curtis said Landis had "single-handedly changed the course of my life by giving me that part."
 After not having worked in film for more than a decade, Ameche followed Trading Places with the 1985 comedy-drama Cocoon, for which he won his first and only Academy Award for Best Supporting Actor.

 Landis continued to work as a director but suffered setbacks following a lawsuit over the accidental deaths of several actors on a segment he directed for Twilight Zone: The Movie and a succession of moderately successful films.
 According to Murphy, he hired Landis to direct his 1988 comedy Coming to America to help support Landis's career.
 The pair had a falling out on the set of that film; even so, they collaborated again on Beverly Hills Cop III (1994).
 Harris and Weingrod were elevated to prominence as writers.
-They later sued Trading Places producer, Aaron Russo, for an agreed upon 0.5% of the producer profits share, estimated to be worth $150,000; the outcome of this lawsuit is unknown.
+They later sued Russo for an agreed upon 0.5% of the producer profits share, estimated to be worth $150,000; the outcome of this lawsuit is unknown.